LtAirman/ChargeFieldTopics/README.md

 [How to Build the Elements](http://milesmathis.com/nuclear.pdf)

 ![The Chromium atom](/images/chromium24.png)

-A composite view of two different Chromium
+A composite view showing two different Chromium outputs.

 #### Files

 * AtomBuilder.ipynb was created using Jupyter Notebook 6.4.0.